tokestermw/blog-static/content/posts/links-to-data-science-bootcamps.md

 title: Data science bootcamp links
 date: 2013-08-03
-tags: bootcamps
+tags: zipfian academy
 author: Motoki Wu
-summary: I will update as more sprouts up.
+summary: it's only a scam if you already know all of the techniques

 *Last updated: 2013-08-24*